CANT 21: Development

-At the end of the 1930s a new competition was announced for a further supply to the Navy's Auxiliary Aviation of a new water-repeller for the replacement of the Savoia-Marchetti S.59.
+At the end of the 1920s a new competition was announced for a further supply to the Navy's Auxiliary Aviation of a new water-repeller for the replacement of the Savoia-Marchetti S.59.
 The CNT managed to secure a contract for the supply of a prototype again, developed as the development of CANT 21 and which took the designation 21bis.
 The new model, now suitable for three crew members, adopted a different hull, returned to a more classic solution, equipped with a keel and with a considerably lengthened redan, and which housed a second station for the tail machine gun positioned behind the wingspan.
 For the engine we chose an Isotta Fraschini Asso 500Ri, the version equipped with a speed reducer, installed in a tractor configuration and combined with a double metal propeller.
 After the first flight, carried out by Bacula on 13 April 1931, he was transferred to Vigna di Valle where he again competed with the Savoia-Marchetti S.62.
 The S.62 was able to guarantee better performance thanks to a more powerful engine, but before the deadline, the CNT tried to remedy the problem by launching an intense development program.
 We returned to the solution with a drive unit in a pushing configuration, enclosing it in a gondola to reduce the overall aerodynamic drag, and adopting a quadruple helix with variable pitch, with the possibility of adjustment to the ground, coming from another model.
 Also the wings were subsequently modified, decaled, and adopting Handley-Page flaps on the leading edge to improve the characteristics at low speeds.
 The improvements were able to increase the overall performance, but despite this the choice remained on S.62.
 However, not even the Savoia-Marchetti obtained a supply contract because after a short time the competition was canceled for the second time.

+In the 1930s the CRDA tried to relaunch the CANT 21bis model commercially, the latest evolution of the original CANT 21, already modified to better adapt it to the needs of a modern military aeronautics.
+The project was again developed by the engineer Conflenti and provided for a rationalization of the equipment inside the hull maintaining the appearance and motorization of the model from which it derived.
+The new model assumed the CANT 38 company designation, but although official photographs had been distributed that depicted it, no prototype was actually built.
+The photo shoot was prepared only for advertising purposes exploiting the similarity of the future model with the CANT 21bis and reproducing one of the old models to which the original writing on the drift was replaced and replaced by a "38".
+The CANT 38 failed to collect any commercial interest and the company of Monfalcone decided to abandon its development.